-(Sung by Vishnujana Swami seen with his beloved Damodara)
+(Sung by Vishnujana Swami seen chanting to his beloved Damodara)

 This song describes Krishna's early childhood pastime of running from His mother when she tried to punish Him for stealing butter from the gopis, the cowherd women of Vrindavan.
 It is sung during the Month of Kartik, also known as the month of Damodara.
 As quoted in the Sri Hari-Bhakti-Vilasa (2.16.198): "In the month of Kartika one should worship Lord Damodara and daily recite the prayer known as Damodarastaka, which has been spoken by the sage Satyavrata and which attracts Lord Damodara."